Vandesm14/TreeChat/README.md

 # TreeChat

 Welcome!
-Nothing here but us chickens.
+Nothing here but us chickens... disguised as eggs... or are we eggs disguised as chickens?

 (I forget where that quote came from but it's funny)